ciph-io/ciph-core/doc/ecosystem.md

 When creating a new user the client can specify a 32 byte hex secret.
 If not a new random secret will be created.

-All requests that require user authentication must be signed with the user secret using HMAC-SHA-256.
+The user secret must be sent to validate requests that require authentication.

 ## Ratings